lowderchris/setup-OS/README.md

     brew install pandoc

-[Jekyll](https://jekyllrb.com) is a great tool for building a responsive, static website from content files.
-In my case, I use this to generate blog files and serve these up to GitHub for rendering.
-This is easily installed with the already installed Homebrew.

-    brew install ruby

-Then, in a new terminal session (to allow paths to update),

-    gem install jekyll

 [Mayavi](http://docs.enthought.com/mayavi/mayavi/index.html) uses the VTK toolkit to provide an environment for 3d visualization of scientific data.
 While the documentation can sometimes be a bit lacking, it's a great tool for viewing more complex datasets.
 Did I mention you can script it from Python?!

     brew install qt